sap-tutorials/Tutorials/tutorials/opps-manual-setup/opps-manual-setup.md

 <!-- The subscription process is finished once the status icon changes from **Processing** to **Subscribed**. -->

-In case you plan to use a manually created subaccount, please proceed with the following steps:
+In case you plan to use a manually created subaccount or want to add new services not present at the time of creating your subaccount, please proceed with the following steps:

 1. In the navigation pane, open **Entitlements**.